-Leaders who allow plenty of time for the exploration process give the best ideas a chance to emerge.
+best ideas a chance to emerge.
 The willingness to remain open and explore new directions often leads to a solid vision.
-As you can see to the left, there are many leaders in this group who are naturally inclined toward open exploration when creating a vision.
+As you can see to the right, there are many leaders in this group who are naturally inclined toward open exploration when creating a vision.